ferrohd/ferrohd/website/content/blog/sans-io-mikrotik-rs.md

 <!-- more -->

 MikroTik has an API for this.
 The documentation is [one Confluence page](https://help.mikrotik.com/docs/spaces/ROS/pages/47579160/API).
 That's it.
 The whole thing[^1].
 No official client library in any language, just a list of community projects at the bottom of said page.
-The protocol itself is a binary, length-prefixed, word-based format that feels like it was designed in 2006, because it probably was.
+The protocol is a binary, length-prefixed, word-based format that feels like it was designed in 2006, because it probably was.

 So I built [mikrotik-rs](https://github.com/ferrohd/mikrotik-rs).

 ## the problem

-I need this library to work in two very different contexts.
-On one hand, there's a server running the dashboard[^2], where Tokio and the full standard library are available and life is good.
-On the other, I want to run things on the router itself, which has maybe 16MB of storage and where everything has to be statically linked.
-I'm already doing this, actually, a tiny `scratch` Docker image with a statically linked binary that uses the library...but that's another post.
+I need this library to work in two very different places.
+There's a server running the dashboard[^2] where Tokio and the full standard library are available, life is good.
+And then there's the router itself, which has maybe 16MB of storage and where everything has to be statically linked.
+I'm already doing this actually, a tiny `scratch` Docker image with a statically linked binary that uses the library...but that's another post.

-Writing the library twice, once for Tokio and once for whatever fits on the router, is not happening.
+Writing the library twice (once for Tokio, once for whatever fits on the router) is not happening.
 I'm lazy.
 Productively lazy.

-This is where sans-io comes in.

 ## sans-io

-The idea is simple: your protocol logic doesn't do any I/O. None.
-No sockets, no async, no runtime dependency.
+So the idea is: your protocol logic doesn't do any I/O. None.
 You hand it bytes, you get events and bytes to send back out.
-The actual networking (the "read bytes from TCP and write bytes to TCP" part) happens in a thin adapter layer that you write separately for each runtime you care about.
+The actual networking (the "read bytes from TCP, write bytes to TCP" part) happens in a thin adapter layer that you write separately for each runtime you care about.

 The concept came from the [Python community](https://sans-io.readthedocs.io/) around 2016 (Cory Benfield's [PyCon talk](https://www.youtube.com/watch?v=7cC3_jGwl_U) is a good watch).
-In Rust, [quinn-proto](https://github.com/quinn-rs/quinn/tree/main/quinn-proto) (QUIC) and [str0m](https://github.com/algesten/str0m) (WebRTC) follow this pattern.
-Thomas Eizinger wrote a [really good post](https://www.firezone.dev/blog/sans-io) about it for Firezone if you want the deep theory.
+In Rust, [quinn-proto](https://github.com/quinn-rs/quinn/tree/main/quinn-proto) (QUIC) and [str0m](https://github.com/algesten/str0m) (WebRTC) do this.
+Thomas Eizinger wrote a [really good post](https://www.firezone.dev/blog/sans-io) about it for Firezone if you want the theory.

-Most of those examples are UDP protocols though.
+Most of those are UDP protocols though.
 MikroTik's API is TCP, stream-oriented, with framing and partial reads and all the fun that comes with that.
-Slightly different vibe, same idea.
+Different vibe, same idea.

 ## the wire protocol, briefly

-MikroTik's protocol works like this: each "word" is a variable-length integer prefix (1 to 5 bytes depending on the length) followed by the content bytes.
+Each "word" is a variable-length integer prefix (1 to 5 bytes depending on the length) followed by the content bytes.
 A "sentence" is a bunch of words terminated by a zero-length word (just `0x00`).
 There are a few word types:

 - commands: `/interface/print`, `/system/resource/print`
 - attributes: `=name=ether1`, `=disabled=no`
 - tags: `.tag=<some-uuid>` for multiplexing
 - replies: `!re` (data), `!done` (finished), `!trap` (error), `!fatal` (you're dead)

 You can have multiple commands in flight at once, responses come back interleaved, and you match them by tag.
-It's like HTTP/2 multiplexing but more... artisanal[^3].
+Like HTTP/2 multiplexing but more...artisanal[^3].

 The documentation describes all of this in roughly the same level of detail I just did.
-Most of the things I figured out by staring at Wireshark dumps.
+Most of what I know I figured out by staring at Wireshark dumps.

 ## the architecture

-The workspace has three crates:
+Three crates:

 ```text
 ┌─────────────────────────────────────────────────────┐